kiosion/kio.dev/src/content/posts/least-privilege-for-ai-agents.md

   it.
 ---

-Nearly all access is held rather than used.
+Nearly all access to digital infrastructure is held and unused.
 When Microsoft [audited identities](https://www.microsoft.com/en-us/security/blog/2024/05/29/6-insights-from-microsofts-2024-state-of-multicloud-risk-report-to-evolve-your-security-strategy/) across its customers' cloud environments, under 2% of granted permissions had ever been exercised, and more than half of all identities could reach nearly